Complaints Against Lawyers

 Complaints must be supported by a Statutory Declaration.
 A Statutory Declaration is a sworn or affirmed document made under the Oaths and Declaration Act confirming that statements made in the declaration are true.
 Making a false declaration may give rise to penalties under the law.

-All complaints must be in writing (in English) by a letter with a Statutory Declaration and addressed to the Head, Conduct Department, Law Society of Singapore.
-Complaints made via email are not acceptable.
+All complaints must be in writing (in English) by a letter with a Statutory Declaration and addressed to the Director, Regulatory Department, Law Society of Singapore.
+The Law Society of Singapore is able to accept complaints by way of email to firstname.lastname@example.org if the Letter of Complaint is signed and in PDF format.
+The required Statutory Declaration must also be in PDF format.
 The complaint letter should follow the format provided in the respective guides as the format will assist you to prepare a proper complaint with the necessary particulars and details required

 If you have suffered a financial loss because of the dishonesty of a lawyer or his staff, you may apply for a grant for compensation from the Compensation Fund administered by LSS.

 To apply for a grant, please complete and submit this form.